cequence-io/openai-scala-client/README.md

 Note that in order to be consistent with the OpenAI API naming, the service function names match exactly the API endpoint titles/descriptions with camelcase.
 Also, we aimed the lib to be self-contained with the fewest dependencies possible therefore we ended up using only two libs `play-ahc-ws-standalone` and `play-ws-standalone-json` (at the top level).
 Additionally, if dependency injection is required we use `scala-guice` lib as well.

-🔥 **New**: This lib supports also "OpenAI-API-compatible" providers such as [FastChat](https://github.com/lm-sys/FastChat), [Azure](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference), or any other service with a custom URL.
+🔥 **New**: This lib supports also "OpenAI-API-compatible" providers such as [FastChat](https://github.com/lm-sys/FastChat) (umbrella for open-source LLMs - Vicuna, Alpaca, LLaMA, fastchat-t5-3b-v1.0, mpt-7b-chat, etc.), [Azure](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference), or any other similar service with a custom URL.
 Check the examples below for more details.

 👉 Check out an article about the lib/client on [Medium](https://medium.com/@0xbnd/openai-scala-client-is-out-d7577de934ad).